-Rat Snake - Green Red Tailed Foods
+What do Rat Snake - Green Red Tailed snakes eat?

 They feed primarily on large rodents, hence the name "Rat Snake."
 They will also eat birds and bird eggs.

-Rat Snake - Green Red Tailed Behavior
+Rat Snake - Green Red Tailed behavior and personality

 The Gray Rat Snake is larger than most Rat Snakes.
 They are usually docile, although they can become aggressive when threatened or nervous.
 Found primarily in the Midwestern United States, the Gray Rat Snake can usually be found in the sandy soil of sparse woodlands.They are mostly arboreal animals, meaning they spend a lot of time in trees.
 They can often be found hunting or basking on rocks and tree limbs.
 Gray Rat Snakes do not require hibernation unless they are to be bred.
 They are quite common in captivity.
 In the wild, young Gray Rat Snakes are eaten by raptors and carnivorous mammals.
 The adults grow to a significant length, so they are rarely harmed by anything but humans.

 The origin of Rat Snake - Green Red Tailed snakes